McLean Hospital 115 Mill Street Belmont, MA 02478

 The Child and Adolescent Outpatient Services provide an initial evaluation that may lead to additional services, such as group therapy, individual therapy, medication evaluation and management, parent guidance and support, psychological testing, and neuropsychiatric testing.

 Individual therapy ranges from play therapy for younger children to insight-oriented models for older adolescents.
-Cognitive, behavioral and medication therapies are applied when needed.
-Parent guidance and support educates and informs parents about their child's illness and helps foster new parenting skills.
+Cognitive, behavioral, and medication therapies are applied when needed.
+Parent guidance and support educates about their child's illness and helps foster new parenting skills.

 As with McLean's other outpatient programs, our clinical services are focused on stabilization.
 Should longer-term treatment be necessary, assistance is provided in finding appropriate community resources.